phikiphp/phiki/UPGRADE-2.x.md

 Phiki is already a large and complex codebase so the slimmer we can make it, the better.

 These classes were for internal use only so hopefully they won't affect your userland code.

+### `Phiki\Tokenizer` namespace change

+The `Tokenizer` class was previously found at `Phiki\Tokenizer`.
+As part of the new tokenizer system, we've moved this into a new namespace `Phiki\TextMate\Tokenizer` since it now uses multiple classes and would otherwise make the root namespace a mess.